What is Online Reputation Management?

 Online reputation management principles

-Depending on what your needs are, online reputation management can fairly straightforward.
+Depending on what your online presence needs are, online reputation management can fairly straightforward.
 It can also be complicated and more difficult to manage at times.
 There are some general ground rules for how ORM works:

 Search results generated with science.
 ORM readouts are typically run automatically through search engines by Google reading your robots.txt files, a roadmap for your website.
 Search engines and social media sites will assume what each user is looking for.